LewisMurray00/personal-trainer-webpage/README.md

  2. Create the Navbar.jsx file and add the code required for it (done)
  3. Create the Navbar.scss file and add the necessary styling (done)
  4. Make the Navbar responsive (done)
+ 5. Create the NavigationDots.jsx section
+ 6. Create the Social media section

 - About section
   1. Create the files needed for the task